phschon/master-thesis-scripts/README.md

 ## `elf_parser.py`

 Declines of accepts ELF files on outgoing network interface.
-By default all ELF files are put into `netfilterqueue` by `iptables`.
+By default all ELF files are put into `netfilterqueue` using `iptables`.

 Reads header of outgoing ELF files (filtered by NetfilterQueue), hashes header and compares it to a whitelist of header hashes.
 Whitelist created by previously hashed ELF file headers in `/bin/`folder.